Keepas3/YouTube-Saver/README.md

-# Flac Converter and YT Downloader
+# Youtube Saver

 ## Overview
-The Flac Converter and YT Downloader is a local website that uses a python backend to download youtube videos through URL as well as converting MP4 files to Flac files.
+Youtube Saver is a locally hosted web application powered by a Python backend.
+It enables users to download YouTube videos via a URL to a MP4 file with the option to also convert them to high-quality FLAC audio files.
+Offering a seamless and efficient solution, Youtube Saver combines video downloading and audio conversion in one platform.

 ## Key Components